What is an Ecovillage?

 An intentional or traditional community using local participatory processes to holistically integrate ecological, economic, social, and cultural dimensions of sustainability in order to regenerate social and natural environments. – Global Ecovillage Network

 Who we are

 EcoVillage Ithaca is a community of people living mainstream lives in a sustainable way.
 Caring for the land and connecting with nature.
 Greening our built environment.
 Consuming less and cooperating more.
 Growing food and eating hyper-local.
 Always learning, and leading by example.
-Our non-profit organization Learn@EcoVillage leads our education work, including tours, immersion experiences, visit coordination and publicity.
+THRIVE, a program of the Center for Transformation Action, leads our education work and including tours.

-In 1991, EcoVillage at Ithaca was one of just a handful of cohousing communities in the US, and twenty or so intentional sustainable communities worldwide .
-With mutual support, we thrived, and garnered tremendous interest from media, researchers, and people seeking to create more ecological communities.
-By hosting over15,000 visitors during the past 22 years, EcoVillage Ithaca has helped grow an interconnected global movement.
+In 1991, EcoVillage Ithaca was one of just a handful of cohousing communities in the US, and twenty or so intentional sustainable communities worldwide.
+With mutual support, we thrived and garnered tremendous interest from media, researchers, and people seeking to create more ecological communities.
+By hosting thousands of visitors during the past three decades, EcoVillage Ithaca has helped grow an interconnected global movement.
 Now the US is home to hundreds of cohousing communities and thousands of ecovillages around the globe.